Maybe you are wondering if your age, education, location, or skills as a writer makes a difference.

 Next, let’s explore some of these pesky internal beliefs (aka brain goblins) that stop writers in their tracks.

-We think to ourselves, “This is too hard” and “I could never do it.”
+We think, “This is too hard” and “I could never do it.”

 Writing may seem like an easy task to some but when you sit down and start writing, you will realize why Ernest Hemingway is quoted as say, “There is nothing to writing.
 All you do is sit down at a typewriter and bleed.”